-Sometimes different tools can have overlapping functionalities/capabilities, which may prove to be confusing to decision makers.
-In this short blog post, I try to shed some light onto the differences between a Security Information and Event Management (SIEM) and Endpoint Detection and Response (EDR) tool.
+Sometimes different tools can have overlapping functionalities/capabilities, which may prove to be confusing to decision-makers.
+In this short blog post, I try to shed some light on the differences between a Security Information and Event Management (SIEM) and Endpoint Detection and Response (EDR) tool.

 - Memory dumps